Malhun Hatun (Kuruluş: Osman): Season 5

+Position

+She administers Yenişehir trade.
+(Yenişehir'nin ticaret Hanımı/Chief lady of Yenisehir trade).

+Devlet Ana (State Mother).
+As the mother of Osman's heir.

+Reception and awards

+Malhun Hatun, one of the most important characters in the series, was a character waited by many fans for the appearance of due to her historical importance.
+The 46th episode, which marked her first appearance, was one of the reasons why the show was at the top that day and her character continues to attract attention.
+Yildiz Cagri Atiksoy won the Golden Palm Awards 2021 in the category of Best TV series Actress of 2021 for her role as Malhun Hatun.
+In 2023 she won Istanbul University Project Club Award for the Best Actress of the Year.

+In other media

+Malhun has been portrayed in the Turkish television series Kuruluş Osmancık (1988), adapted from a novel by the same name.

 Casting

-At first, when the series was named Diriliş: Osman, Aslıhan Karalar, the actress who played Burçin Hatun, was thought to play the role of Malhun Hatun, who didn't even appear in the first season.
-In the series, Osman's first partner is Rabia Bala Hatun and she was played by the Turkish actress Özge Törer, this was only believed after the series' first episode was released.
+At first, when the series was named Diriliş: Osman, Aslıhan Karalar, the actress who played Burçin Hatun, was thought to play the role of Malhun Hatun, but ended up doing the role of Burcin Hatun.
+In the series, Osman's first partner is Bala Hatun and she was played by the Turkish actress Özge Törer, this was only believed after the series' first episode was released.
 Before the release of season 2, Özge Yağız and Yağmur Öztürk were believed to play the role of Malhun Hatun due to the fact that they both shared videos of them taking fencing lessons.
 This thought was dropped after Özge Yağız took part in the TV series Sol Yanım and Yağmur Öztürk took part in the TV series Acemi Anneler.
 Yağmur Öztürk was still, however, rumoured to play the role at some point.
 The 43rd episode trailer then revealed that Funda Güray was likely to play this role, however, it turned out that she would play the role of "Aksu Hatun".
 It was later confirmed that Yıldız Çağrı Atiksoy would be playing the role.